-- 1) A report based on previous assessments which they have reviewed and evaluated and interview with the athlete to ensure that the reports relate to that individual and to consider any important changes since the assessment was completed.
-Such a report should include the following: - a) Copies of the previous assessment reports diagnosing autism/ASD/Asperger's Syndrome; - b) A developmental, educational and family history; - c) Comments on the validity, reliability and findings of the assessment report, using the criteria below (2 c-f); - d) A signed declaration stating that in their professional opinion the previous assessment was sufficient to diagnose Autism/ASD/Asperger's syndrome. - 2) A full and detailed assessment carried out by an appropriately qualified psychologist or doctor for the purpose of diagnosing the presence of Autism/ASD/Asperger's syndrome.
-Such an assessment report should include the following: - a) Details of their professional qualifications and expertise to assess for autism. - b) A full developmental, educational and family history; - c) Details of the assessment methods used and rationale for their use - d) Full results of the assessment, including copies of summary results/score sheets of any formal assessments used; - e) A detailed analysis and discussion of assessment findings; - f) Explains any factors which may have affected the results. - g) A clear conclusion including a signed declaration stating that in their professional opinion the diagnosis of Autism can be confirmed.
+Evidence should be submitted which supports a diagnosis of Autism.
+This will be a full and detailed assessment carried out by an appropriately qualified psychologist or doctor for the purpose of diagnosing the presence of Autism/Autistic Spectrum Disorder.
+Such an assessment report should:

+- a) Details of their professional qualifications and expertise to assess for autism. - b) A full developmental, educational and family history; - c) Details of the assessment methods used and rationale for their use - d) Full results of the assessment, including copies of summary results/score sheets of any formal assessments used; - e) A detailed analysis and discussion of assessment findings; - f) Explains any factors which may have affected the results. - g) A clear conclusion including a signed declaration stating that in their professional opinion the diagnosis of Autism can be confirmed.

-Both reports type 1 and 2 must be no more than 5 years old and:
+Note, the report should be no more than 5 years old and: